Federation of South Arabia: Federation of the Emirates of South Arabia

-Originally formed on April 4, 1962, from 15 states of the Federation of Arab Emirates of the South.
-On January 18, 1963, the Royal Colony of Aden joined it.
-After the annexation of the Upper Aulaki Sultanate in June 1964, the federation included 17 states.
+Federation of South Arabia

-On July 23, 1962, negotiations began in London between the British Minister of Colonies, Duncan Sandys, and the ministers of the Federation of South Arabia and the Colony of Aden.
+On 23 July 1962, negotiations began in London between the British Minister of Colonies, Duncan Sandys, and the ministers of the Federation of South Arabia and the Colony of Aden.
 The parties raised the issue of the constitutional status of Aden and the conditions for its entry into the federation.
-Numerous parties and organizations in Aden protested against these negotiations, declaring that the colonial ministers did not have the right to decide the fate of the population of Aden and that only the national government of Aden, created by general elections, would be competent to decide the question of a union with the federation.
+Numerous parties and organisations in Aden protested against these negotiations, declaring that the colonial ministers did not have the right to decide the fate of the population of Aden and that only the national government of Aden, created by general elections, would be competent to decide the question of a union with the federation.
 To achieve all this, it was necessary to eliminate its dependence on Britain.

+The Federation of South Arabia was formed on 18 January 1963, from 15 states of the Federation of Arab Emirates of the South and the Royal Colony of Aden.
+After the annexation of the Upper Aulaki Sultanate in June 1964, the federation included 17 states.

-Representatives of the opposition, led by the Aden Trade Union Congress, said that any union concluded against the will of the people of Aden would be dissolved at the first opportunity.
+Representatives of the opposition, led by the Aden Trade Union Congress (ATUC), said that any union concluded against the will of the people of Aden would be dissolved at the first opportunity.
 On the day the London negotiations began, a protest strike was declared in Aden.
-The Aden Trade Union Congress called for this strike, despite the fact that Aden had had a law prohibiting strikes since 1960, and violators were subject to imprisonment.
+The ATUC called for this strike, despite the fact that Aden had had a law prohibiting strikes since 1960, and violators were subject to imprisonment.

-On August 16, 1962, negotiations ended with the signing of an agreement, according to which Aden, while remaining under British sovereignty, was to become part of the Federation of South Arabia on March 1, 1963.
-The agreement provided that the federation agreement, signed on February 11, 1959, will remain in force, and the new agreement will be only an addition to it.
+On 16 August 1962, negotiations ended with the signing of an agreement according to which Aden, while remaining under British sovereignty, would become part of the Federation of South Arabia.
+The agreement came into force on 18 January 1963, with Aden fully integrated on 1 April 1963.
+This agreement was explicitly an addition to the federation agreement of 11 February 1959, which remained in force.
 During these negotiations, agreement was also reached to introduce minor changes to the constitutional status of Aden once it became part of the federation.

 In 1965, the British temporarily removed the government of the Federation of South Arabia and imposed direct colonial rule.

 In 1966, the Federation team took part in the Commonwealth Games in Kingston, Jamaica.

-The Federation was dissolved following independence along with the Protectorate of South Arabia and the formation of the People's Democratic Republic of Yemen on November 30, 1967.
+On 30 November 1967, the Federation was dissolved following independence, along with the Protectorate of South Arabia, and the formation of the People's Republic of Southern Yemen.